NavinShrinivas/cherry/README.md

 ## CherryExchange

 A room management and signaling server.
 Doesn't maintain any state on disk, required to be alive at all times.

+## CherryICE

+Contains the ICE agent logic along with other SDP attributes logic.